Micrurus frontalis

-Micrurus frontalis, also known as the southern coral snake or short-tailed coral snake, is a species of a highly venomous coral snake in the family Elapidae.
+Micrurus frontalis, also known as the southern coral snake or short-tailed coral snake, is a species of highly venomous coral snake in the family Elapidae.
 It is found in South America.

 Description

 This species grows on average to 75 cm in length, with a maximum of 164 cm already reported.
 The color of the head varies, with a gray pigment on the top of the snout.
 The body pattern consists of very wide red bands that are separated by a series of 10–15 narrower black triads with 3 blacks separated by narrow white bands.
 The dorsal scales are red, with black tips of dark appearance.
 The tail has two complete triads.

 It is a nocturnal, terrestrial and fossorial snake, which digs loose soil or litter, has been one of the main accident-causing corals in Southeast South America, although it is not relatively aggressive towards humans, it has Oviparous reproduction, although eggs / clutch has not been reported.